AlexMont/GestureClassifier/README.md

 This repository is a demo gesture classifier using fastai framework.
 It aims to determine if a gesture is positive or negative.

-The dataset for train and validation was built using Google Images and the test dataset was made by me and the collaboration of some friends.
+The dataset for train and validation was built using Google Images and the test dataset was made by me and some friends.

 There are two classes:
 THUMBSUP representing the positive gestures and THUMBSDOWN representing negative gestures.